paritytech/metadata-portal/README.md

 #  Metadata Portal 🌗

-Metadata Portal is a self-hosted web page which shows you the latest metadata for a given network.
+Metadata Portal is a self-hosted web page that shows you the latest metadata for a given network.

 This is an important addition to Signer, which can update the metadata inside only through a special video QR code without going online.
 Parity will host its own version of the page for all chains for which we sign the metadata.
-External users (chain owners) will be able to deploy their own versions of metadata portal if they want.
+External users (chain owners) will be able to deploy their versions of metadata portal if they want.

 ## How does it work?